Corey-Burdick/Dirty-RAGS/README.md

 You may also pass the argument "-t", which will display the time it takes for Dirty Rags to generate and sort the array in milliseconds.

+By default, rags only shows the first ten elements of a sorted or generated array.
+You can show the whole array with "-v", enabling verbose mode.

+You can see a list of all options with "-h" or "--help".

 **Examples:**

 ```